 - Sebaceous glands along with sweat glands help in regulating body temperature.

-- Sebum's composition helps prevent entry of bacteria, fungi and other microbes into the deeper layers.
+- Sebum's composition helps prevent the entry of bacteria, fungi and other microbes into the deeper layers.

 - Sebum keeps the skin lubricated and prevents water loss.